Steve Gerber: Other comics work

-Gerber often collaborated with writer Mary Skrenes during this period.
-Among other Marvel projects, Gerber, Skrenes, and artist Jim Mooney created Omega the Unknown, which explored the strange link between a cosmic superhero and a boy, and wrote the first issue of Marvel Comics Super Special featuring the rock band KISS.
-He created the characters Starhawk, Aleta Ogord, and (with Skrenes) Nikki.
+Gerber often collaborated with writer Mary Skrenes.
+Among other Marvel projects, Gerber, Skrenes, and artist Jim Mooney created Omega the Unknown, which explored the strange link between a cosmic superhero and a boy, and wrote the first issue of Marvel Comics Super Special featuring the rock band Kiss.
+He created the characters Starhawk, Aleta Ogord, and (with Skrenes) Nikki for the Guardians of the Galaxy series.
 He scripted the adventures of Daimon Hellstrom, Morbius, and Lilith.

 Gerber often revived forgotten characters.
 In The Defenders, he revived three pre-superhero-era characters, the Headmen.
 He reintroduced the 1969 one-time feature Guardians of the Galaxy, first as guest stars in Marvel Two-in-One and The Defenders, then as a feature in Marvel Presents.

 Toward the end of his work at Marvel, he wrote Hanna-Barbera stories for Mark Evanier under the anagrammatic pseudonym Reg Everbest.
 Only two of these, featuring Magilla Gorilla and the Clue Club, were published in English.

 Battle for Howard the Duck

-In the first half of 1978, Gerber was fired from first the newspaper strip and then the comic book series for failure to meet deadlines.
+In the first half of 1978, Gerber was fired from first the newspaper strip and then the comic book series purportedly for failure to meet deadlines.
 On August 29, 1980, after learning of Marvel's efforts to license Howard for use in film and broadcast media, Gerber filed a copyright infringement lawsuit against Marvel corporate parent Cadence Industries and other parties, alleging that he was the sole owner of the character.

 DC work

 During the mid-1970s and early 1980s, Gerber worked for DC Comics, including an issue of Metal Men, the last three issues of Mister Miracle, The Phantom Zone limited series, and a run of "Doctor Fate" backup stories in The Flash co-written with Martin Pasko.
 Gerber had planned to write for DC's Time Warp science fiction anthology series, but objected to the submission guidelines for that series.
-Gerber wrote for independent comic companies.
+Gerber also wrote for independent comic companies.
 One of Gerber's first major works away from Marvel was the original graphic novel Stewart the Rat for Eclipse Comics, with art by Gene Colan and Tom Palmer.
 For Eclipse Magazine, Gerber and Mayerik created the anti-censorship horror story, "Role Model/Caring, Sharing, and Helping Others".